 Screenshot 1: Shay Katz’ assigned roles screen

-The following table, taken from Azure AD’s built-in role webpage, shows password reset rights of various roles within Azure AD.
+The following table, taken from Entra ID’s (formerly Azure AD)built-in role webpage, shows password reset rights of various roles within Entra ID (formerly Azure AD).
 We can see that “Helpdesk Administrator” cannot reset passwords of “Authentication Admin” and “Password Admin” roles.

-Screenshot 2: Azure AD password reset permissions table
+Screenshot 2: Entra ID (formerly Azure AD) password reset permissions table

-The attacker is now logged in to Azure AD as the user “Shay Katz”.
+The attacker is now logged in to Entra ID (formerly Azure AD) as the user “Shay Katz”.

 Future role assignment discovery